 Avocados area good source of fiber, low in carbs — and contain almost 20 important

 vitamins, minerals, and phytonutrients.
 They also contribute good fats to the diet, which help

 the body to absorb fat-soluble vitamins without raising LDL cholesterol levels.

-macronutrients in meals to ensure adequate intakes.
-Always consult with your doctor before
+the macronutrients in meals to ensure adequate intakes.
+Always consult with your doctor

 If you're struggling for ideas, here are some of our favorite plant based recipes to inspire you: